PrashantPhulpagar/HackBio_Coding_Internship/stage-one/README.md

 The function returns a list of population values over time.

-**3. Time to Reach 80% of Maximum Growth Rate**
+**Task 1.3: Time to Reach 80% of Maximum Growth Rate**

-This function determines the time when a growing population reaches 80% of its peak growth rate.
+This function determines the time when a growing bacterial population reaches 80% of its peak growth rate.

 The function time_to_80_percent_max_growth(P0, r, K, time) models logistic growth.